Crypto-Crustaceans/ETL/README.md

 In order for the data from the Fed press releases, S&P 500 index, and USD currency index to be compatable, we had to first manipulate the formattng of date and time in the data from the press releases.
 We first merged the two separate date and time dataframe columns into one datetime column, then account for the extra hour during Daylight Saving Time (Fed press releases are all in either EST or EDT timezone).
 Finally, we adjusted the string to match the format Yahoo Finance scraper pulled.

-## Load: Putting together everything together with SQLAlchemy
+## Load: Putting everything together with SQLAlchemy
 ***Relevant files: quickDBD.sql

 ![image](https://user-images.githubusercontent.com/78992395/124069035-70a25f80-d9f0-11eb-93fd-2a2357eb3732.png)

 We put together the SQL schemas using QuickDBD diagram tool (https://www.quickdatabasediagrams.com/).
 The link to the schema is https://app.quickdatabasediagrams.com/#/d/voTMBM.
 The three tables were then loaded: "Press" Fed press releases, "SPY" S&P 500 index, and "UUP" USD currency index.
-We chose to compare Fed press releases against the S&P and UUP separately, as we treated the two indexes as two separate dependent variables, and independent from each other.
+We chose to compare Fed press releases against the S&P and UUP separately, as we treated the two indices as two separate dependent variables, and independent from each other.

 We realized that not all Fed announcements are equal, and therefore we chose to group them by their categories.
 And since we are focusing on the impact of these annoucements, we compared them against the daily changes (closing price in USD minus opening price in USD).

-The query utilized LEFT JOIN with the formatted datetime column as the key.
+The query utilized left join with the formatted datetime column as the key.
+Left join (with press announcement data on the right table) preserves market data on the days when there are no press announcements from the Fed.
 From this new table, we grouped each Fed press releases by category, then averaged the dollar amount of changes in the market that day for each respective categories.
 Finally, we rounded the data to make it more legible and easier to review.

 ## Analysis and Conclusions